Tingzhaooo/spindel/README.md

 # Indel Inference using dynamic programming

-Implementation of indel inference based on Phylogenetic Profiling of Insertions and Deletions in Vertebrate Genomes [[1]](#1).
+Implementation of indel inference based on paper - Phylogenetic Profiling of Insertions and Deletions in Vertebrate Genomes [[1]](#1).

 ### Running the method
 ```